Easy Ground Pork Chili Verde with Black Beans – Perfect Weeknight Dinner

 How to Make Pork Chili Verde

-STEP 3: Cover and simmer over low heat for at least 30 minutes.
-Stir in the beans and keep warm at low heat.
+- Simmer: Cover and simmer on low for 30 minutes.
+Stir in the bean, keep on low until it’s time to serve.

 Serving Suggestions